 Plants don't get much stranger than the voodoo lilies.
 This large group of aroids, mostly from Asia, grows from huge underground cormlike tubers, some weighing up to 100 pounds.
 In summer, each produces a single inflor- escence that looks like a giant calla (Zantedeschia).
 A large, hoodlike bract called a spathe surrounds a central spike or finger-shaped spadix.
 The fragrance this emits is unforgettablethe breath of the Devil but it lasts only for about a day.
 The carrion stench attracts flies, which are the plant's chief pollinators.

-After flowering, voodoo lilies rest for about a month before producing a single giant (to 3 ft. wide) leaf, which lasts for the rest of the summer.
+After flowering, voodoo lilies rest for about a month before producing a single giant (to 3 feet wide) leaf, which lasts for the rest of the summer.
 Plants need moist, woodsy, well-drained soil.
-Set the tubers 4 in. deep in late winter or early spring; apply fertilizer monthly for best results.
+Set the tubers 4 inches deep in late winter or early spring; apply fertilizer monthly for best results.
 Often grown in pots or tubs; also good for naturalized areas where neighbors aren't too close.

 - The flower is followed by a segmented leaf that produces bulbils in its forks by the end of summer that can be removed and planted.

-- Stem speckled with green and white is topped with a 6-in. spathe spotted in the same manner; a dark purple, 8-in. spadix protrudes from the spathe.
+- Stem speckled with green and white is topped with a 6 inches spathe spotted in the same manner; a dark purple, 8 inches spadix protrudes from the spathe.